-When some merchants arranged a ship for a trade voyage they asked the Bodhisatta to skipper it because even though he was blind, there was no one wiser and more skillful at sea.
-He refused at first, but after the men persisted the Bodhisatta agreed to go.
+When some merchants arranged a ship for a trade voyage, they asked the Bodhisatta to captain it because even though he was blind, there was no one wiser and more skillful at sea.
+He refused at first, but after the men persisted, the Bodhisatta agreed to go.

-They sailed the high seas uneventfully for a week and then unseasonable winds arose and blew the ship astray over rough seas.
+They sailed uneventfully for a week, then unseasonable winds arose and blew the ship astray over rough seas.
 They arrived at a primeval sea where fish with bodies like men and sharp razor-like snouts dove in and out of the water.
-The merchants asked about it, but the Bodhisatta did not tell them it was full of diamonds because if they knew, they would overload and sink the ship through their greed.
-But he lowered a net as though he were fishing and brought in a haul of diamonds, throwing overboard wares with little value to make space.
+The Bodhisatta did not tell them the sea was full of diamonds because if they knew they would overload and sink the ship through their greed.
+But he lowered a net as though he were fishing and brought in a haul of diamonds, throwing wares with little value overboard to make space.

 Sailing on, they arrived at a sea that radiated like a blazing bonfire and was full of gold.
 Next, they came to a sea that gleamed like milk and had an abundance of silver.
-Then a sea like a stretch of green kusha grass with a great quantity of emeralds and another like a bamboo grove rich with coral.
-The merchants asked about all of these enchanted seas, but for safety’s sake the Bodhisatta never mentioned any of their riches, only surreptitiously hauled in a load from each and stored them on board.
+Then a sea like a stretch of green kusha grass with many emeralds, and another like a bamboo grove rich with coral.
+The merchants asked about all these enchanted seas, but for safety’s sake, the Bodhisatta never mentioned any of their riches.
+He did, though, secretly haul in a load from each and stored them on board.

 In the Lifetime of the Buddha

-One time when the Buddha heard some of his disciples praising his perfect wisdom he told them this story to let them know that even in the past when he had less-developed knowledge he was still exceptionally wise.
+One time when the Buddha heard some of his disciples praising his perfect wisdom, he told them this story so they knew that even in the past, when he had less-developed knowledge, he was still exceptionally wise.